 - Criminal Cases Review Commission applications and referrals to the Court of Appeal

 - Death penalty cases in the Privy Council

 Our notable cases

-Our recent notable cases include:
+Our notable criminal appeals cases include:

 - R v Jogee, Ruddock v The Queen (2016) – Supreme Court and Privy Council clarification of joint enterprise